playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/image-tracking.md

 sidebar_position: 1
 ---

-Image Tracking provides an ability to track real-world images using the provided image samples and their estimated size.
+Image Tracking provides the ability to track real-world images using the provided image samples and their estimated size.
 The underlying CV system will estimate image position and orientation and tracking status.

 ## Support